Our American Cousin

 Our American Cousin is a three-act play by English playwright Tom Taylor.
 It is a farce featuring awkward, boorish American Asa Trenchard, who is introduced to his aristocratic English relatives when he goes to England to claim the family estate.
-The play premiered with great success at Laura Keene's Theatre in New York City in 1858, with Keene in the cast, the title character played by Joseph Jefferson, and Edward Askew Sothern playing Lord Dundreary.
+The play premiered with great success at Laura Keene's Theatre in New York City in 1858, with Laura Keene in the cast, the title character played by Joseph Jefferson, and Edward Askew Sothern playing Lord Dundreary.
 The play's long-running London production in 1861 was also successful.

-The play achieved great renown during its first few years and remained very popular throughout the second half of the 19th century.
-It is best known in modern times as the play that U.S. President Abraham Lincoln was attending in Ford's Theatre in Washington, D.C., when he was assassinated by John Wilkes Booth at the end of the American Civil War.
+The play quickly rose to great renown during its first few years and remained very popular throughout the second half of the 19th century.
+Despite achieving critical and audience acclaim throughout its production history, Our American Cousin is best known as the play that U.S. president Abraham Lincoln was attending in Ford's Theatre in Washington, D.C. when he was assassinated by John Wilkes Booth, a Confederate sympathizer and stage actor who attempted to time the sound of his gunshot with the audience's laughter on a particularly famous line.

 Theatrical acclaim and "Lord Dundreary"

-Among Our American Cousins cast was British actor Edward Askew Sothern, playing Lord Dundreary, a caricature of a brainless English nobleman.
-Sothern had already achieved fame on the New York stage in the play Camille in 1856, and had been reluctant to take on the role because he felt that it was too small and unimportant.
-He mentioned his qualms to his friend Joseph Jefferson, who had been cast in the lead role, and Jefferson supposedly responded with the famous line: "There are no small parts, only small actors."Our American Cousin premiered in New York on October 15, 1858.
+Among Our American Cousins cast was British actor Edward Askew Sothern, playing Lord Dundreary, a good natured but brainless English aristocrat.
+Sothern had already achieved fame on the New York stage in the play Camille in 1856, and had been reluctant to take on the role because he felt that it was too small and unimportant.Our American Cousin premiered in New York on 15 October 1858.
 After several weeks of performances, Sothern began portraying the role more broadly, as a lisping, skipping, eccentric, weak-minded fop prone to nonsensical references to sayings of his "bwother" Sam.
 His ad-libs were a sensation, earning good notices for his physical comedy and spawning much imitation and mockery in both the United States and England.
 Sothern gradually expanded the role, adding gags and business until it became the central figure of the play.
 The most famous scene involved Dundreary reading a letter from his even sillier brother.
 The play ran for 150 nights, which was very successful for a New York run at the time.